Framed In Negatives: Honors Installation

 You'd think as an exhibiting artist, all you have to do is show up, hang your work and you're done.
 But no, it's not as simple as that.
 At least, if you were to be exhibiting your own show.
 There were a lot of technical rules that we had to observe, and it was truly an eye-opener and a full-on experience.

-Are tables, chairs, extra props needed?
+Questions To Consider: Do you need tables, chairs, or extra props?
 Are monitors needed for film screening?
 What should be done in advance in order to gather all the required materials: check-out media or borrow from a friend?

-It's a whole bunch of technical things to consider and there's probably some more that I glossed over, but that's certainly the gist of it.
+It's a whole bunch of technical things to consider and there's probably some more than what I’ve written, but that's certainly the gist of it.
 Nevertheless, it was a fun experience, especially the camaraderie that connects us with one another.
 The sense of sharing the very thing we've put our love, sweat, and tears into and experiencing it with a group of creatives turned it into an exciting journey.

 It is in these events that I learn about other's works and creative process, and make acquaintances along the way.
 It's both enlightening and inspiring: the kind that makes my heart sing.